Stratford-upon-Avon Parkway railway station

-Stratford-upon-Avon Parkway is a railway station located on the northern outskirts of Stratford-upon-Avon in Warwickshire, England.
+Stratford-upon-Avon Parkway is a railway station located on the northern outskirts of the market town of Stratford-upon-Avon in Warwickshire, England.
 It is on the North Warwickshire Line, adjacent to the A46.

 The station is served by West Midlands Railway and Chiltern Railways, and consists of two platforms on either side of the track, which are linked by a DDA compliant footbridge with ramps.
 It makes use of the Park and Ride facilities at Bishopton, which can occupy up to 725 vehicles.

 History

 The station was intended to open in December 2013, however it was completed several months ahead of schedule and opened on 19 May 2013.
 Construction work commenced on 17 October 2012.

 It was projected that development of the station would cost £8.8 million.
 In July 2011, the Department for Transport agreed to contribute £5 million under the Local Sustainable Transport Fund.
 In September 2011, Warwickshire County Council agreed to contribute £1.8 million, and later announced that Mott MacDonald had been appointed to produce the GRIP 4 outline design of the parkway station.